screfy/openapi-query-client/README.md

 });
 ```

+> [!IMPORTANT]
-> NOTE: The content type must still represent a JSON format for proper parsing.
+> The content type must still represent a JSON format for proper parsing.

 ## License